HarshithaM2002/HackHerForce/README.md

 4.Open http://localhost:3000/ in your browser.

-Key Features
+Key Features:

-Uses React Router (BrowserRouter, Routes, Route) for navigation.
+*Uses React Router (BrowserRouter, Routes, Route) for navigation.

-Dashboard Component is the main entry point.
+*Dashboard Component is the main entry point.

-Easily expandable with new routes and components.
+*Easily expandable with new routes and components.

-Code Explanation (App.js)
+Code Explanation (App.js):

-Imports React and required modules (BrowserRouter, Route, Routes).
+*Imports React and required modules (BrowserRouter, Route, Routes).

-Wraps the app inside a <Router> for navigation.
+*Wraps the app inside a <Router> for navigation.

-Defines a single route (/) that loads the Dashboard component.
+*Defines a single route (/) that loads the Dashboard component.

-Future Enhancements
+Future Enhancements:

-Add more routes for additional pages.
+*Add more routes for additional pages.

-Implement authentication and protected routes.
+*Implement authentication and protected routes.

-Integrate a state management solution like Redux.
+*Integrate a state management solution like Redux.

 Contributors